backpack: North Fork Skokomish River

 On the second day, my friends went up to Flapjack Lakes (which still had some snow), but I had a swollen ankle so I did an easier day hike along the river to Donahue Creek and back.
 The high bridge over Madeline Creek was a highlight that I planned to go back to the next day for more exploration.

-Back at camp, I setup a tarp so we could cook out of the rain that we were expecting.
+Back at camp, I setup two tarps so we could cook out of the rain that we were expecting.
 All seven of us ended up cooking our dinners under it that night, and then breakfast the next morning as well.

 Day 3 – day hike

 5.4 miles, 550 ft gain

 We hiked back to Madeline Creek and spent several hours taking photos on both sides of the creek, then we bushwacked to reach the river for more photos.
 While we were exploring off trail, we found a single campsite and bear wires for hanging food.

 Continuing on the river trail, Donahue Creek has a bridge without rails that I didn’t want to cross.
 I always prefer to walk through the water versus teetering on logs and testing my fate, but the water was moving too fast and deep so I had to get over my apprehensions about it and get across with the help of my friend.
 This is a skill that I need to practice more!
 Before I had eye muscle surgery last year, my peripheral vision was “wonky” and made me feel unstable whenever I was on surfaces above the ground.
 Now my brain just needs to learn how to do it. 😉